joeally/mysite/_posts/2014-08-09-random-text-with-markov-chains-in-clojure.markdown

 {% endhighlight %}

 ##Generating the Sequence
 Now we've built the transition table we can now generate our sequences of tokens.
-In addition to the transition table, the below function takes a vector of first $$n$$ tokens for the sequence from which we can generate the subsequent items in the sequence using the transition table.
+In addition to the transition table, the below function takes a vector of first $$n$$ tokens for the sequence (the initialization sequence) from which we can generate the subsequent items in the sequence using the transition table.

 {% highlight clojure %}
 (defn quite-likely-seq [fst trans-tbl]